Neo Geo Architecture

 The YM2610 is another FM synthesiser from the popular Japanese manufacturer.
 It’s closely similar to the YM2612 featured in the Mega Drive, but don’t let its name fool you because the Neo Geo one is a bit more premium (albeit with some compromises).

-Both the YM2610 and YM2612 are part of the high-end ‘OPL’ series, meaning Yamaha enables four operators per FM channel.
+Both the YM2610 and YM2612 are part of the high-end ‘OPN’ series, meaning Yamaha enables four operators per FM channel.
 Now, the Neo Geo’s chip features four FM channels which, to be fair, is two less than the YM2612.
 That’s as far as the weaknesses go.

 The FM channels are provided with a Low-frequency Oscillator (LFO) to modulate either the amplitude or frequency of the operators.
 The LFO contains a pre-defined set of frequencies ranging from 3.98 Hz to 72.2 Hz [17].